MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-report-lifecycle-datasets.md

 ![Screenshot shows the Publish button in Power BI Desktop.](media/desktop-report-lifecycle-datasets/report-lifecycle_02a.png)

-If everyone on the team creates their own versions of the dataset and shares their reports with the team, there are many reports from different datasets in your team's Power BI workspace.
-It's hard to tell which report is the most recent, whether the datasets are the same, or what the differences are.
+If everyone on the team created their own versions of the dataset and shared their reports with the team, there would be many reports from different datasets in your team's Power BI workspace.
+It would be hard to tell which report was the most recent, whether the datasets were the same, or what the differences were.
 With the Power BI service live connection feature, other team members can use the analyst's published dataset for their own reports in their own workspaces.
-Everyone can use the same solid, vetted, published dataset to build their unique reports.
+Everyone can use the same solid, vetted, published dataset to build their own unique reports.

-### Connect to the dataset using a Power BI service live connection
+### Connect to the dataset by using a Power BI service live connection

 In Power BI Desktop, the team business analyst creates a report and the dataset the report is based on.
 The analyst then publishes the report to the Power BI service, and the report shows up in the team's workspace.
 For more information about workspaces, see [Workspaces in Power BI](../collaborate-share/service-new-workspaces.md).